Discord Bot

 Enabling Features:

-/set threadmode true # Create threads for each report
+/set thread_mode true # Create threads for each report

 /set debug true # See why bot is/isn't acting on messages